RViMLab/MICCAI2021_Cataract_semantic_segmentation/README.md

     ```
 - To use the 40 relabelled images please move the directory ```relabelled``` inside the your CaDIS data directory at ```data_path/CADIS/segmentation/```.
 Then run
     ```bash
-    python main.py -c path_to_configuration --data_path "path_to_data/segmentation" --use_relabelled True
+    python main.py -c path_to_configuration --data_path "path_to_data/segmentation" --use_relabeled True
     ```
 - To do both of the above:
     ```bash
-    python main.py -c path_to_configuration --data_path "path_to_data/segmentation" --blacklisting True --use_relabelled True
+    python main.py -c path_to_configuration --data_path "path_to_data/segmentation" --blacklisting True --use_relabeled True
     ```
-These can be used in both train and inference modes.
+These two options can be used in for both train and inference.

 ## Run a pretrained model on the test set
 We provide model weights of our top-performing model on all 3 tasks of the CaDIS dataset.
-1) Download checkpoint directories using the links provided at the table below.
+1) Download checkpoint directories using from [here](https://drive.google.com/drive/folders/1Tv9Br1VClB7JzpjgStmQLAFb6Aavdf_v?usp=sharing)
 2) Move the downloaded directories inside ```logs```.
 Note: to use the pretrained models the directory names must NOT be modified.
 3) For test set inference on task 1,2,3 run
     ```bash